 Good grants administration is underpinned by solid governance structures and clear accountabilities.
-Ministers, officials, agencies and grantees should all be accountable for their roles in grants administration.
+Ministers, Ministerial staff, officials and grantees should all be accountable for their roles in grants administration.
 Accountability in grants administration is relevant both to the process of grants administration, and the achievement of government outcomes.

 Officials should develop policies, procedures and documentation necessary for the effective and efficient governance and accountability of grants administration.
 This should include the development of grant guidelines and associated operational guidance for administering grant activities.
 It is particularly important that such guidance clearly sets out who is responsible for different aspects of the grants process, including those responsible for making recommendations and the designated decision-maker.
+When determining the designated decision-maker, consideration should be given to ensuring the decision-maker has a financial delegation that allows them to expend funds for each grant.